Man who stabbed friend multiple times sentenced after admitting murder

 “Wilson had known Connor and his family for a large part of his life and so the circumstances of this incident and the investigation have been extremely difficult and distressing for both the family of Connor and of Wilson.
 My thoughts are very much with them and I would like to thank them for their co-operation throughout as we worked to establish the full circumstances of this case.

-“My thanks also go to responding officers to this incident and the investigating team who have worked professionally and sensitively throughout leading up to today’s court hearing.”
+“My thanks also go to responding officers to this incident and the investigating team who have worked professionally and sensitively throughout leading up to the court hearing.”